Bilalh/Tagger/Readme.md

 Issues
 ------
-* Bug in mp3 files when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes, happen rarely4.
+* Bug in mp3 files when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes, happen rarely.

 Libraries Used
 --------------